What is Tension Myositis Syndrome?

 A Modern Perspective

-Have you been struggling for months or years with chronic pain and been to every doctor and practitioner under the sun?
-I know how frustrating and hard on the pocket book this can be.
+Have you been struggling for months or years with chronic pain and have been to every doctor and practitioner under the sun?
+I know how frustrating and hard this can be on the pocketbook.
 I was in the same place until I found out about TMS.

-Although we may get some relief from watching Dr. Sarno’s seminar, or reading one of his books, this is not the norm.
-I however, made a shift, and at that time I didn’t understand what exactly was going on.
+Although we may get some relief from watching Dr. Sarno’s seminar or reading one of his books, this is not the norm.
+However, I was temporarily pain-free, and at that time, I didn’t understand what exactly was going on.

 Many have come after Dr. Sarno and made some adjustments to his theory and cure, but he paved the way for all of us.